crawl/crawl/crawl-ref/docs/crawl_manual.rst

 You can make your way between levels by using staircases, which appear as ">" (down) and "<" (up), by pressing the '>' or '<' keys.
 It is important to know that most monsters adjacent to you will follow when you change levels; this holds both for hostile and allied monsters.
-Notable exceptions are zombies (and other mindless undead, who are too stupid to properly operate stairs) and ghosts (who feel they belong to their level).
+Notable exceptions are zombies and other mindless undead, who are too stupid to properly operate stairs.

 If you ascend an up staircase on level one, you will leave the dungeon forever;
 if you are carrying the magical Orb of Zot, you win the game by doing this.